ridvan/send-to-telegram/README.md

 <h2>Installation</h2>

 1. Create a Telegram Bot and obtain a Chat ID to start sending messages.
 You can follow the steps in the installation wizard to complete the setup process.
-2. Don't forget to open the chat dialog with your bot and type **/start** so that it can access to the chat.
+2. In the Telegram app, open the chat dialog with your bot and type **/start** so that it can access to the chat.
 3. Go to the Settings page and save these credentials.
 Check out Message and Log settings as well, they are pretty straight-forward.
 4. Start sending messages by simply right-clicking on the content and then clicking on the 'Send this to Telegram' option.